Synthetixio/synpress/README.md

 with manual release process:

 1. Switch to `master` branch and pull latest changes
-2. Run `yarn release:patch/minor/major` command
+2. Run `pnpm release:patch/minor/major` command
 3. Keep `dev` branch up to date with `master`

 Above actions will lead to: